Flintro/Long-Term-Sovereign-Debt/README.md

 In the other code file I also allow for some inflation.
 You can see how default sets move even when there is (anticipated) inflation.

-I also have code which solves this economy via the projection method, which I am happy to provide if someone reaches out.
+I also have code which solves this economy via the projection method, which I am happy to provide upon request.